abhishekauti10/Auti_Abhishek_C3_Project/README.md

 # Auti_Abhishek_C3_Project
-It is application which helps in Finding the Restaurant, Also shows the food items on the menu along with their prices.
+It is a application which helps in Finding the Restaurants, Also shows the food items on the menu along with their prices.